Today, we’ll be covering one of Yamaha’s new offerings in their YDP-series lineup, otherwise known as the Arius series.

 However, I do put quite a bit of stock on having a straightforward experience that I can dive straight into without the need for external hardware or a reference manual.

 For what it’s worth, this is a non-issue if you’re someone who only primarily uses the default CFX concert grand preset, with infrequent dabbling with the other sounds.
-It’s just worth bearing in mind if you’re like me, and have an irrational distaste for inefficient user experiences.

 One of the two key components of any digital piano is the keyboard.